Real Estate Prices and Overview

 Notable & Unique: Real Estate

-The Midland Beach neighborhood is on the ocean, a bay, or inlet.
+Midland Beach is a neighborhood that is on the ocean, a bay, or inlet.

 In addition, many people dream of living along a street lined with row houses or other attached homes.
 Such places do often have an abundance of charm.
 If you are one of these people, the Midland Beach neighborhood could be your paradise.
 With 45.4% of the homes and real estate here classified as rowhouses or other attached homes, this neighborhood brims with opportunity to find the right place for you.
 Only 1.5% of U.S. neighborhoods have more row houses than this neighborhood, making it one of the most interesting things about this special neighborhood.